OldMetalmind/PublicSpeaking/[A] Code Flutter like DOOM Slayer.md

 # Story

-I've been using EMACS for my personal projects, because I use so many laptops and configurations, I wanted to have one way, one map of keystrokes to memorise.
-My memory is no longer enough to recall all hotkeys for VSCode and IntelliJ, so I decided for EMACS and even more, since I'm used to VIM I was looking for the best of whole world and I found it.
-DOOM Emacs has the EVIL Mode that makes it possible to use VIM with EMACS and it has been amazing
+I've been using EMACS for my personal projects, because I use so many laptops and configurations my memory is no longer enough to recall all the hotkeys, so I opted for EMACS and since I'm used to VIM, I was looking for the best of whole world and I found it.
+DOOM Emacs has the EVIL Mode that makes it possible to use VIM with EMACS and it has been amazing.